How Much Does It Cost To Fully Install Solar Panels?

 When it comes to solar energy, Hawaii is definitely a place to be.
 Not only do the average costs for solar panels in Hawaii rank among the highest in the nation, but the average payback periods for solar panels are also among the shortest.
 This makes it a great place to invest in solar energy – not only will you save money on your electricity bills, but you’ll also be able to enjoy long-term savings on your investment.

 To get a better understanding of how much it costs to install solar panels in Hawaii and what are the average payback periods for this type of installation, let’s take a look at some of these key figures.
-The average cost of solar panels in Hawaii is about $8,000 – which is higher than most other places in the US, but still much lower than some other countries around the world.
 On the other hand, the average payback period for installing solar panels in Hawaii is just over 12 months.
 This means that you’ll recoup your initial investment within just over two years!

 In addition to being one of the most affordable places in America to install solar panels, Hawaii also has some of the shortest payback periods when compared to other states.
 For example, Massachusetts has an average payback period of around 24 months while Arizona has an average payback period of around 32 months.
 However, even though Hawaii’s payback periods are shorter than most states’, its overall cost remains higher due to its high upfront cost for solar panel installation.
 That said, if you’re looking for a state with high production levels for solar panel manufacturing – such as California or Texas – thenHawaii may be a good choice for you!